cellml/libcellml/docs/configure_and_build.rst

 The first step is to use :cmake:`CMake<>` to configure and generate build files for the libCellML library.
 Linux and MacOS use a command line interface, and under Windows there is an optional GUI.
 Note that CMake version 3.2 or later is required to configure libCellML.
-Instructions and information about installing CMake can be found in the :ref:`Setup <dev_setup_cmake>` section.
+Instructions and information about installing CMake can be found in the :ref:`Setup <setup_cmake>` section.

 Command line Linux, MacOS